awsdocs/amazon-workspaces-administration-guide/doc_source/delete_bundle.md

 # Delete a Custom WorkSpaces Bundle<a name="delete_bundle"></a>

 You can delete unused custom bundles as needed\.
-If you delete a bundle that is being used by a WorkSpace, the bundle is placed in a delete queue and will be deleted after all WorkSpaces based on the bundle have been deleted\.
+If you delete a bundle that is being used by a WorkSpace, the bundle is placed in a delete queue and will be deleted after all WorkSpaces that are based on the bundle have been deleted\.

 **To delete a bundle**